 ACEing Autism is on a mission for children with autism to grow, develop and benefit from social connections and fitness through affordable tennis programming, uniquely serving individual needs while filling a national void for this growing and worthy population.

 How It All Started

-ACEing Autism has been featured on the Tennis Channel.
-In April 2014 Head Penn became an offical equipment supplier, providing all tennis equipment for our children to use during their sessions.
+ACEing Autism has been featured on the Tennis Channel, and in April 2014 Head Penn became an official equipment supplier, providing all tennis equipment for our children to use during their sessions.

-We currently service more than 500 children with autism across 30 locations nationwide.
-We are passionate about our mission to connect kids through tennis, and we look forward to meeting volunteers, families and children on our courts across the country as we continue to grow.
+We currently service more than 500 children with autism across 80 locations nationwide.
+We are passionate about our mission to connect kids through tennis, and we look forward to meeting volunteers, families, and children on our courts across the country as we continue to grow.

 ACEing Autism aims to be the preeminent thought leader on how tennis and sport develops children with autism spectrum disorder by 50% of the 1M+ children becoming aware of ACEing Autism and impacting an increasing percentage of those reached with ACEing’s unique programming.

 Make A Donation To ACEing Autism

 ACEing Autism is a 501(c) 3 nonprofit organization.
 Your donations help us buy necessary tennis equipment, teaching supplies, pay for court time, support autism community events and invest in growing our program.

 Los Angeles, CA 90025

 Make checks payable to: ACEing Autism